kevin-chalmers/set08103/lectures/lecture07/README.md

 ### Step 5: Write Our Automated Tests Before We Write the Code ("Test Driven Development")

 Begin every change to the system by writing the automated test to test the expected behaviour.
 Test fails, and we write code to pass the test.
+This is **Test Driven Development**.

 Three steps of Test-Driven Development: